emoncms/emoncms/docs/RaspberryPi.md

 At this stage, power off down your Raspberry Pi:

-    poweroff
+    sudo poweroff

 Once your Pi is fully powered off, connect your RFM69Pi add-on board, ensuring it's positioned correctly (see the photos in the OEM shop pages).

-**You should now have a fully working version of emoncms v9 installed on your Raspberry Pi, if at this stage you don't, you may wish to check the emoncms log - 'Setup > Administration > Logger' or report the issue in the [OEM forum](http://openenergymonitor.org/emon/forum) giving as much detail as possible.**
+**You should now have a fully working version of emoncms installed on your Raspberry Pi, if at this stage you don't, you may wish to check the emoncms log - 'Setup > Administration > Logger' or report the issue in the [OEM forum](http://openenergymonitor.org/emon/forum) giving as much detail as possible.**